agg1/tinycms/content/tos-manual.md

 Cross-Compiling BUILD!=TARGET	|**BUGS**(1)	|OK(2)	|
 Canadian-Cross			|**BUGS**(1)	|OK(2)	|

-1. Currently TinyCC support to emit [i586-tinycc-linux2-musl.iso](download.html) tinyfront system was hacked into [gentoo crossdev](https://wiki.gentoo.org/wiki/Crossdev) with some [crossbuild scripting](src.html) and a forked portage tree.
+1. Currently TinyCC support to emit [i586-tinycc-linux2-musl.iso](download.html) tinyfront system was hacked into [gentoo crossdev](https://wiki.gentoo.org/wiki/Crossdev) with some [crossbuild scripting](src.html#gitweb.md) and a forked portage tree.
 So far a BUILD=HOST=TARGET=x86 crossdev-setup to swap toolchain from GCC towards TinyCC was confirmed.
-TinyCC itself seems to be affected by [cross-compiliation issues when transitioning beyond different ARCH while cross-compiling]().
+TinyCC itself seems to be affected by [mis-compiled binaries with i386-tcc for TARGET=x86 on BUILD=arm host](https://lists.gnu.org/archive/html/tinycc-devel/2025-05/msg00000.html).
 2. It is possible to bootstrap GNU toolchain with TinyCC still to retain flexibility and test-coverage for any other TARGET than ARCH=x86, which cross-compilation is a common approach for and the reason why bootstrapping chain with ARCH=x86 build-host must remain stable.

 # Development Utilities